milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Wikimedia_blog_privacy_policy.md

 Welcome!

-This is the privacy policy for the Wikimedia Blog, the official blog of the Wikimedia Foundation (WMF) and the Wikimedia movement.
+This is the privacy policy for the Wikimedia Blog, the official blog of the Wikimedia Foundation ("WMF") and the Wikimedia movement.
 We post information about new developments in wiki technology, cool things that members of the Wikimedia community do, and projects that the Wikimedia Foundation undertakes.

 By using this blog, you agree to be held to the terms of this blog Privacy Policy and the Wikimedia Terms of Use.
 If you do not wish to be held to the terms of this Privacy Policy and/or our terms of use, please do not use this blog.

 For the sake of clarity, definitions in this blog Privacy Policy take on the same definitions found in the main WMF Privacy Policy.
-As a separate website with its own Privacy Policy (what you’re reading), this blog is not covered by the general Wikimedia Privacy Policy.
+As a separate website with its own Privacy Policy (what you are reading), this blog is not covered by the general Wikimedia Privacy Policy.
 This Privacy Policy applies to our collection and handling of information about you that we receive as a result of your use of any part of the blog.
 Other WMF sites are covered by other privacy policies.
 If you have any questions or suggestions about this Privacy Policy or our Terms of Use, please Contact us.

 Thank you!